 Before you start working with Docker Compose, make sure that the Docker Integration plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.

 A chosen service declared within a Docker Compose configuration file is supported as a Python interpreter.
 Python run configurations based on this interpreter operate like